 Some of Minnesota’s best restaurants are hidden in plain sight, out past the suburbs and miles off the interstate.

-We recently asked readers for their favorite eateries in communities with 10,000 people or fewer — sometimes far fewer.
-The Where We Eat team will visit some of the top choices over the coming months and feature them here.
+We asked readers for their favorite eateries in communities with 10,000 people or fewer — sometimes far fewer.
+The Where We Eat team will visit some of the top choices and feature them here.
+Today, we’re talking about Little Oscar's in Hampton.

 How to get there